dominodatalab/python-domino/README.md

 ## Installation

 At this time, these Domino Python bindings are not in PyPi.
-You can install the latest version of this package from our Github `master` branch with the following
+You can install the latest version of this package from our Github `master` branch with the following:

     pip install https://github.com/dominodatalab/python-domino/archive/master.zip